CorentinTh/enclosed/README.md

 This project is licensed under the Apache 2.0 License.
 See the `LICENSE` file for more details.

 ## Credits and Acknowledgements

+This project is crafted with ❤️ by [Corentin Thomasset](https://corentin.tech).

+It would not have been possible without the following open-source projects:

 ### Frontend